-EPAs shall be based on consistent with the objectives and principles of the Cotonou Agreement, and in particular with its essential and fundamental elements, and the provisions of Part III, Title II thereof, and the relevant provisions of its successor agreement, once applicable.
-Negotiations of EPAs shall therefore notably take account of the different levels of development of the parties as well as of the particular economic, social and environmental constraints of the ACP countries and of the capacity to adapt and to adjust their economies to the liberalisation process.
+EPAs shall be based on the objectives and principles of the Cotonou Agreement, and in particular with its essential and fundamental elements, and the provisions of Part III, Title II thereof, and the relevant provisions of its successor agreement, once applicable.
+Negotiations of EPAs shall therefore notably take account of the different levels of development of the parties, as well as of the particular economic, social and environmental constraints of the ACP countries and of the capacity to adapt and to adjust their economies to the liberalisation process.

-III.
-Trade in Goods
+3. Trade in Goods

-A. Objective
+3.1.
+Objective

-EPAs shall be directed at establishing free trade areas between the parties, based on the development objectives of the Cotonou Agreement and its successor agreement, in conformity with the provisions of the WTO It is understood, therefore, that the following market access conditions would be available only in the context of these EPAs.
+EPAs shall be directed at establishing free trade areas between the parties, based on the development objectives of the Cotonou Agreement and its successor agreement, in conformity with the provisions of the WTO.
+It is understood, therefore, that the following market access conditions would be available only in the context of these EPAs.
 Any future EPA negotiations on trade in goods shall build on the acquis of already negotiated provisions.

-B. Import duties
+3.2.
+Import duties

-• Imports into the Community
+• Imports into the European Union

-EPAs shall build upon and further enhance the market access conditions currently provided under the Cotonou Agreement.
+EPAs shall build upon and further enhance the market access conditions currently provided.
 The specific arrangements for further tariff dismantling shall be fixed in the course of the negotiations, taking account of the existing and potential export interests of the ACP countries and of the impact of trade liberalisation measures in particular on regional integration within the ACP.
-The sugar protocol will be reviewed in this context.